Phoenix police: Serial killing suspect tied to 9 attacks | Taiwan News

 Cooksey was arrested Dec.
 17 for the shooting deaths of his mother and stepfather in their home and has been jailed since then on two counts of first-degree murder and one count of being a felon in possession of a weapon.

+Gary Beren, an attorney who represents Cooksey, didn't immediately return a phone call and email seeking comment.

-He was rebooked into jail Thursday in the seven additional homicide cases, Howard said.
+Cooksey was rebooked into jail Thursday in the seven additional homicide cases, Howard said.
+He was being held on a $5 million bond, according to a court document.

 "I'm just proud as heck that he's off the street," said Glendale police Chief Rick St. John.